nextcloud/swiftnextcloudui/README.md

 - **Login**: From entering the server address over scanning QR codes to offering accounts shared in the app group.
 - **Multiplatform**: Views are designed for iPhone and iPad with macOS being checked for compatibility.

+## Localization

+The localizable texts in the user interface provided by this package are maintained on [Transifex](https://app.transifex.com/nextcloud/nextcloud/swiftnextcloudui/).

 ## Development

 Key traits of this package: